collectd/collectd-ci/README.md

 the build options used when building packages for this platform.
 The support libraries used are those found by default on each platform.

-The status of these builds is visible on ["collectd's pull requests page"](https://github.com/collectd/collectd/pulls).
+The status of these builds is visible on [collectd's pull requests page](https://github.com/collectd/collectd/pulls).

 ### Master and release branches